RafaelGSS/blog/priv/posts/performance-methodologies.md

        0,083826000 seconds sys
 ```

 10% of cache misses is a great point of improvement.
-This code are performing a bad spartial locality.
+This code is performing a bad spatial locality.

 **The order of for loop matters!** Switch the `for-j` to `for-k` will improve the cache hit.